tomascherian/tp/docs/team/cpwill01.md

   * What it does: Allows the meeting's participant list to automatically sync with any updates to the contact participating in the meeting.
   * Justification: This feature makes it significantly more convenient for the user when managing meeting participants, eg. if the delete a contact, they do not have to manually delete this contact from the meetings that it participated in.
-  * Highlights: It was challenging to consider how best to link Meetings and Participants to Contacts that exist in the Contact list, as explained in the DG.
+  * Highlights: It was challenging to consider how best to link Meetings and Participants to Contacts that exist in the Contact list in order to balance performance and testability, as explained in the DG.
 * **Enhancement to existing feature**: Improved the GUI.
   * What it does: Allows the user to see both the meeting and contact lists on one screen.
 Also allows the user to read results from executing commands with minimal scrolling.
   * Justification: Showing the meeting and contact lists on one screen rather than separate tabs allows users to more